Rosemary S. Pooler: Supreme Court of New York

-In 1990, she was elected as a Justice for the Fifth Judicial District of the Supreme Court of New York.
+In 1990, Pooler was elected as a Justice for the Fifth Judicial District of the Supreme Court of New York, serving until 1994.

 Federal judicial service

-District court service

 Pooler was nominated by President Bill Clinton on April 26, 1994, to a seat on the United States District Court for the Northern District of New York vacated by Judge Howard G. Munson.
-She was confirmed by the Senate on August 9, 1994, and received commission on August 10, 1994.
-Her service terminated on June 9, 1998 when she was elevated to the Second Circuit Court.
+She was confirmed by the United States Senate on August 9, 1994, and received commission on August 10, 1994.
+Her service terminated on June 9, 1998, when she was elevated to the court of appeals.

-Court of appeals service

-Pooler was nominated by President Clinton on November 6, 1997, to a seat on the United States Court of Appeals for the Second Circuit vacated by Frank Altimari.
+Pooler was nominated by President Clinton on November 6, 1997, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Frank Altimari.
 She was confirmed by the Senate on June 2, 1998, and received commission on June 3, 1998.
-Pooler announced she would assume senior status upon the confirmation of her successor.
+On October 7, 2021, Pooler announced she would assume senior status upon the confirmation of her successor.
 She assumed senior status on March 23, 2022.
+During her service on the court, she participated in a three-judge panel that ruled on the case of Ricci v.
+DeStefano, which was later appealed to the Supreme Court.

+In May 2024, the Supreme Court ruled unanimously in the First Amendment case of National Rifle Association of America v.
+Vullo, favoring the NRA's case against New York insurance regulator Maria Vullo.
+The court overturned the decision of Pooler and her two fellow Second Circuit jurists, Denny Chin and Susan Carney.

-Notable dissent
+Notable dissents

 Pooler dissented in the 2009 ruling Arar v.
 Ashcroft, a case in which Maher Arar, a Canadian citizen, had been sent to Syria and was tortured there.
 While the majority found that there was no remedy for Arar, Pooler and three other judges would have granted Arar the declaratory judgment he was seeking.
 All four dissenters wrote their own dissenting opinion.

 In August 2017, Pooler dissented when the court upheld the insider trading conviction of Mathew Martoma, in which she argued that the majority was improperly overruling circuit precedent.
 In June 2018, the majority issued an amended opinion reaching the same result, again over the dissent of Pooler.